zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-code-first.md

 Don't forget to add Entity Framework Code First with NuGet before doing reverse engineering.

-## When to use Designer or CodeFirst:
+## When to use Designer or Code First:

 That is a very complicated question.
 I would say that if you use only one database and need to work with Stored Procedures, it is better to use the Designer, mainly because Code First does not yet support procedures natively.